 Abersoch Beach, Llŷn Peninsula

 On the south coast of the Llŷn Peninsula is Abersoch, a village where the Afon Soch river reaches the sea.
 A haven for dinghy sailors, jet-skiers and windsurfers, the former fishing port is now a hub for water-based fun.
 There are two sandy beaches, the main one being the best for sheltered swimming surrounded by postcard-perfect views.
-Take a boat trip around St Tudwal's Islands to go wildlife watching, take an epic hike in Snowdonia National Park or simply look at Snowdon in all its glory from Abersoch Bay if it's sunny.
+Take a boat trip around St Tudwal's Islands to go wildlife watching, take an epic hike in Eryri (Snowdonia) National Park or simply look at Yr Wyddfa (Snowdon) in all its glory from Abersoch Bay if it's sunny.

 Barmouth Beach, Barmouth

-Barmouth beach has one of the most impressive locations in Wales, with the Mawddach Estuary and Cardigan Bay lapping at its toes and the foothills of Snowdonia rising dramatically at its back.
+Barmouth beach has one of the most impressive locations in Wales, with the Mawddach Estuary and Cardigan Bay lapping at its toes and the foothills of Eryri (Snowdonia) rising dramatically at its back.
+It's a proper traditional seaside town with arcades, a funfair including dodgem cars, and long, sandy beaches.
 With direct trains from Birmingham taking just three and a half hours, it’s been a favourite with visitors from the Midlands since Victorian times.
 The huge beach is great for family fun, and there are trails around the estuary for walkers, cyclists and birdwatchers to explore.